bbc/bug/docs/pages/development/docker.md

 # Docker and BUG

-BUG's main application runs in a docker container, it speaks to a separate database also running in docker container.
-When you start a panel the main BUG application will build a docker container and launch it on you system and then speak to it via an API.
-This enables BUG to perform very different monitoring and control takss without continually adjusting the core BUG code.
+BUG's main application runs in a docker container, it speaks to a separate database in a separate container.
+When you start a panel the main BUG application will build a docker container and launch it on your system and then speak to it via an API.
+This enables BUG to perform very different monitoring and control tasks without continually adjusting the core BUG code.

 Below we've gathered a few helpful terminal commands that'll help you work with the docker cli and debug inside a panel's container.